Arachni/arachni/README.md

                                     (The file will be saved with an extention of: .afr)

     --repload=<file>              load audit results from <file>
-                                  and lets you create a new report
+                                  (Allows you to create a new reports from old/finished scans.)

     --repopts=<option1>:<value>,<option2>:<value>,...
                                   Set options for the selected reports.
                                   (One invocation only, options will be applied to all loaded reports.)

-    --report=<repname>          <repname>: the name of the report as displayed by '--lsrep' (default: stdout)
+    --report=<repname>          <repname>: the name of the report as displayed by '--lsrep' (Default: stdout)
                                   (Can be used multiple times.)